top of page

 Search

-Pre Wax Care
+Pre/Post Wax Care

 • Perform a thorough visual inspection of the area that needs waxing.
 Check for signs of broken skin or inflammation.
 When you detect a wound or open skin, it’s best to delay waxing until the skin is completely healed.
 Identify moles or beauty marks that you may have so your esthetician can perform measures to protect them during your waxing session.

 • Allow the hairs to grow first, but not too long.
 The hair must be long enough for the wax to grip it and pull it out effectively.
 The wax will be unable to grip the hairs is they are too short.
 Consequently, the wax will have a difficult time to adhere to the hairs if they are too long.
 It is also more painful to pull out if the hairs are too long.
-Ideally, wait for two to three weeks or until the hair is about a quarter of an inch (rice grain) before you perform or schedule a waxing session.
+Ideally, wait for two or until the hair is about a quarter of an inch long (rice grain) before you perform or schedule a waxing session.

 • Do not forget to exfoliate before waxing.
 Ideally, exfoliate the skin to be waxed a day or two before your scheduled appointment.
 Do not use rough exfoliators before waxing.
 Make use of a soft washcloth soaked in warm water to gently exfoliate the skin.
 Do not rub too hard as this may result in breaks on the skin.

 • Moisturize the skin a few days prior and on the day of waxing.
 A well-hydrated skin allows for the wax to release more easily and with less pain.
-Do not overly moisturize the skin, too as a thick coat of moisturizer can harm the wax’s grip into the skin.
+Do not overly moisturize the skin, as a thick coat of moisturizer can harm the wax’s grip into the skin.

 • When waxing the bikini or brazilian area, make sure that the skin in this region is cleaned thoroughly.
 Waxing is a hair removal method that leaves the skin more prone to infection.
 Areas of the body that are naturally warm and moist are more vulnerable to bacterial growth and infection.

 • If you use skincare products that contain retinol, it is advised to temporarily stop using them at least two weeks before your scheduled waxing appointment.
 Retinol based products make the skin vulnerable to injury, especially during waxing sessions.
+This includes AHAs/BHAs, salicylic acid, benzoyl peroxide, etc.

 • Avoid Caffeine and Alcohol: On the day of your waxing appointment, try to avoid consuming caffeine or alcohol, as both can increase skin sensitivity and make the process more uncomfortable.